 Introducing, “Six-Word Memoirs on Jewish Life,” the newest project from SMITH Magazine, home of the Six-Word Memoir®, and Reboot.
 On the web and then in book form (Feb.
 2012), “Six-Word Memoirs on the Jewish Life” offers thousands of ways of looking at Judaism, six words at a time.

-Rewind to 13.
+reBar: Rewind to 13.
 Fast Forward to Today. reBar opens and creates a space for individuals, and then families and communities, to explore and reflect upon their B-Mitzvah (that's Bar and Bat) experiences as an evolving part of life.
 Redo your B-Mitzvah speech or candle lighting ceremony, relearn your weekly Torah portion or invite your friends to share their B-Mitzvah stories together.
 Not sure how to start?
 Our DIY toolkit and reBar worksheet helps you begin the process.
-You can reBar solo or in a group, in interfaith families, and with Jews by choice and also if you have not had a B-Mitzvah.
+You can reBar solo or in a group, in interfaith families, and with Jews by choice and even if you haven't had a B-Mitzvah.
 Why reBar?
 We were 13 when we made our B-Mitzvah commitments...let's see if they apply today and make commitments for the future.

 IT’S A REINTERPRETATION, A REIMAGINING, A CREATIVE CELEBRATION: 54 leading Jewish writers, artists, photographers, and screenwriters, plus actors, an architect, a musician, and more grapple with the first five books of the Bible, giving new meaning to the 54 Torah portions.
 Edited by Roger Bennett, one of the founders of Reboot, UNSCROLLED is a gathering of engaging, diverse voices that will speak to anyoneinterested in Jewish culture and identity.
 In stories, poems, memoirs, plays, infographics—plus a Web search, a graphic novel, and a psychiatric transcript—it offers a fresh take on the Torah, its value, and its place in our lives.